Everything You Need to Know about Toyota ECU

 - Reconnect the negative terminal of the battery.

-- Jump pins 4 and 13 at the OBD-II port using a paper clip.
-Leave ignition on for 30 minutes with the paper clip connected to the OBD-II port.
+- Using a paper clip, jump pins 4 and 13 at the OBD-II port.
+Leave the ignition on for 30 minutes with the paper clip connected to the OBD-II port.
 Turn off the ignition and remove the paper clip.

 - Start car.

-Remember that the new Toyota ECU will need to be programmed to work with your vehicle correctly.
-If the last step in the procedure does not work, you will need to visit a Toyota auto mechanic or access the techstream tool.
+Remember that the new Toyota ECU must be programmed to work correctly with your vehicle.
+If the last step in the procedure does not work, you must visit a Toyota auto mechanic or access the tech stream tool.

 Can you replace a Toyota ECU yourself?

-Yes, you can replace a Toyota ECU yourself, but it will need to be programmed once the ECU has been replaced.
+Yes, you can replace a Toyota ECU, but it must be programmed once replaced.
 If the dealer sold you the ECU, they could program it for you for a small fee.

 If you installed a used ECU, the dealer will likely not program it.
-You will have to find an independent repair shop to program it.
+You should find an independent repair shop to reprogram the used ECU.

 How much does it cost to replace a Toyota ECU?

-The average price to replace a Toyota ECU at a dealership can range between $1500-$3500, depending on the year and model.
-A cheaper alternative is to find an independent shop that will repair your existing Toyota ECU.
+The average price to replace an ECU at a Toyota dealership can be more or less $1500 and $3500, depending on the year and model.
+A cheaper alternative is finding an independent shop to repair your existing Toyota ECU.
 You must remove the ECU from the car and ship it to the shop.
 The repair can range between $300 and $500.

 How can I program a Toyota ECU?